bjorn-aa/uni_things/autonomousvehicleforcollectionofmicroplastics_project/README.md

-Project about creating an autonomous vehicle for collecting and filtering microplastics from sand.
+Group project about creating an autonomous vehicle for collecting and filtering microplastics from sand.
+My part was mainly working with the different microcontrollers, Raspberry Pi, motor control, implementation of sensors and testing using a mini-prototype I created.